-(1) The shares of Common Stock beneficially owned includes OP Units that can be exchanged for an equivalent number of shares of Common Stock.

-(2) The amounts shown in this column reflect shares of Common Stock subject to options, which are currently exercisable or exercisable within 60 days of the Record Date.

-(3) In accordance with SEC regulations governing the determination of beneficial ownership of securities, the percentage of Common Stock beneficially owned by a person assumes that all OP Units held by the person are exchanged for Common Stock, that none of the OP Units held by other persons are so exchanged, that all options exercisable within 60 days of the Record Date to acquire Common Stock held by the person are exercised and that no options to acquire Common Stock held by other persons are exercised.

-(4) Depositary shares represent 1/100th of a share of the Company's 6.75% Series C Cumulative Redeemable Perpetual Preferred Stock.

-(5) The 3,000 depositary shares are held in a margin account.

-(6) Includes 130,236 shares of Common Stock beneficially owned by Mr. Heneghan's spouse, as to which Mr. Heneghan disclaims beneficial ownership.

-(7) Includes 23,060 OP Units beneficially owned by Ms. Rosenberg, which are exchangeable into 23,060 shares of Common Stock.
-Also includes approximately 201,128 shares of Common Stock and 20,000 depositary shares beneficially owned by Ms. Rosenberg's spouse, as to which Ms. Rosenberg disclaims beneficial ownership.
+- (1) The shares of Common Stock beneficially owned includes OP Units that can be exchanged for an equivalent number of shares of Common Stock. - (2) The amounts shown in this column reflect shares of Common Stock subject to options, which are currently exercisable or exercisable within 60 days of the Record Date. - (3) In accordance with SEC regulations governing the determination of beneficial ownership of securities, the percentage of Common Stock beneficially owned by a person assumes that all OP Units held by the person are exchanged for Common Stock, that none of the OP Units held by other persons are so exchanged, that all options exercisable within 60 days of the Record Date to acquire Common Stock held by the person are exercised and that no options to acquire Common Stock held by other persons are exercised. - (4) Depositary shares represent 1/100th of a share of the Company's 6.75% Series C Cumulative Redeemable Perpetual Preferred Stock. - (5) The 3,000 depositary shares are held in a margin account. - (6) Includes 130,236 shares of Common Stock beneficially owned by Mr. Heneghan's spouse, as to which Mr. Heneghan disclaims beneficial ownership. - (7) Includes 23,060 OP Units beneficially owned by Ms. Rosenberg, which are exchangeable into 23,060 shares of Common Stock.
+Also includes approximately 201,128 shares of Common Stock and 20,000 depositary shares beneficially owned by Ms. Rosenberg's spouse, as to which Ms. Rosenberg disclaims beneficial ownership. - (8) Samuel Zell's spouse, Helen Zell, is the trustee of Helen Zell Revocable Trust ("HZRT").
+Samuel Zell disclaims beneficial ownership of such shares held by HZRT except to the extent of any pecuniary interest therein.

-(8) Mr. Zell does not have a pecuniary interest in 8,000 shares of Common Stock reported above held by the Helen Zell Revocable Trust, the trustee of which is Helen Zell, Mr. Zell's spouse.

-The number in the table includes 939,554 shares of Common Stock and 2,737,632 OP Units in which Mr. Zell has a pecuniary interest but with respect to which he does not have voting or dispositive power.
+The number in the table includes 939,554 shares of Common Stock and 2,737,632 OP Units in which Mr. Zell does not have any voting or dispositive power.
 These shares of Common Stock and OP Units are indirectly owned by trusts established for the benefit of Mr. Zell and his family, the trustee of which is Chai Trust.
 Mr. Zell is not an officer or director of Chai Trust and does not have voting or dispositive power with respect to such Common Stock or OP Units.
-Mr. Zell disclaims beneficial ownership of such 939,554 shares of Common Stock and 2,737,632 OP Units, except to the extent of his pecuniary interest therein.
+Mr. Zell disclaims beneficial ownership of such 939,554 shares of Common Stock and 2,737,632 OP Units, except to the extent of any pecuniary interest therein.